Details - Information last confirmed on March 18, 2021

 New operators can add the 14 inch attachments which allow them to sell noodles, soups and other lunchables to the 8 units without them.
 The attachments do well in the machines that have them; particularly in the colder months as noodle are purchased for $0.25 and sell for $1.00.
 They may also consider the addition of more equipment in the same locations, a more varied or more profitable product offering, or expansion into additional locations.
 Products are purchased at Costco and Sam’s Club, but vendor oriented discount clubs may provide lower prices – particularly if products are purchased in bulk.
 They are currently purchased from nearby stores and inventory is stored in a convenient owner-operated location.

-Sign up for a free basic membership to start buying and selling.
+Sign up for a free membership.
+Get instant access to thousands of listings.
 Learn about our membership plans.

 Disclaimer: DealStream has not independently verified any of the information in this listing and makes no warranty as to its accuracy or completeness.
 This listing does not constitute an offer to sell, solicit or make an offer to buy an investment interest.
 Offers to sell, or the solicitation of offers to buy, any security can only be made through official offering documents, such as a subscription agreement and private placement memorandum.